AndieWill510/tinydoor/Options/084-good-help-has-to-be-good.md

 Write down one answer.

-ADHD.

-Autism.

-Trauma.

-Sleep.

-Fear.

-Pain.
+> ADHD

+> Autism

+> Trauma

+> Sleep

+> Fear

+> Pain

-Family harm.
+> Family harm

-Gender.

-Race.
+> Gender/Gender expression

+> Sexuality

+> Race

-Communication needs.
+> Communication needs

 Then look for one step toward better-fitting help.

-A second opinion.
+> A second opinion

-A referral.
+> A referral

-A written note before the appointment.
+> A written note before the appointment

-A trusted person in the room.
+> A trusted person in the room

-A provider who does not rush you.
+> A provider who does not rush you

-A plan for what to do if safety becomes urgent.
+> A plan for what to do if safety becomes urgent.

 Small steps count.